AdityaCoppisetti/robotic-arm/README.md

 <img width="670" height="792" alt="image" src="https://github.com/user-attachments/assets/6a2e9391-9f03-4887-a278-0bece15e793b" />

-i designed this robotic arm in onshape and it uses planetary mechanism mainly but for the wrist ive made a 2dof wrist
+i designed this robotic arm in onshape,

+joint 1 - 5 uses planetary gear mechanism where the sun gear is attached to the nema 17 motor